ryunosinfx/localstoragemessenger/README.md

 # localstoragemessenger
-A ESmodule for massaging by localstrage events on web browser.
+A ESmodule for messaging by localstrage events on web browser.